szweibel/workshops/mapping.md

 If they don't match, then click on the cell(s) to change it.
 Most likely, since the mapping software is pretty good at this stuff, they will all be automatically matched, so you won't have to change anything.
 Finally, click **Add Layer**.

-## Note on Geocoding Limits

-Note: ArcGIS will only geocode up to 100 entries.
-If you have more than 100, you can use the Census Geocoder which allows you to geocode up to 1000 entries.
+<Info>__Note__: ArcGIS will only geocode up to 100 entries.
+If you have more than 100, you can use the Census Geocoder which allows you to geocode up to 1000 entries.</Info>

-## Keywords
+### Keywords

 Do you remember the glossary terms from this section?
 - [geocoding](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/geocoding.md)